-- Subserous fibroids – These fibroids grow from the outer layer of the womb wall and sometimes grow on stalks.
+- Subserous fibroids: these grow from the outer layer of the womb wall and sometimes grow on stalks.
 They can grow to be very large.

-- Submucous fibroids – Submucous fibroids develop in the muscle underneath the inner lining of the womb.
+- Submucous fibroids: these develop in the muscle underneath the inner lining of the womb.
 They grow into the womb and can also grow on stalks which, if long enough, can hang through the cervix.

-- Cervical fibroids – These fibroids grow in the wall of the cervix (neck of the womb) and are more difficult to remove.
+- Cervical fibroids: these grow in the wall of the cervix (neck of the womb) and are more difficult to remove.

 If you have fibroids, you may have one or many.
-You may also have one type of fibroid or a number of different types.
+You may also have one type of fibroid or several different types.

-It is estimated that 75% of women with fibroids do not have symptoms, therefore many women don’t know they have fibroids.
+Since an estimated 75% of women with fibroids don’t have symptoms, many women don’t know they have them.
 Whether or not you have symptoms depends on the size of the fibroids and where they are in your womb.